Archaeology of Central Africa

-Central Africa is generally considered to encompass ten countries (Cameroon, south-Chad, Central African Republic (CAR), Equatorial Guinea, Republic of the Congo, Gabon, Democratic Republic of the Congo (DRC), Rwanda, Burundi, Angola) which amounts to more than six million square kilometers or roughly the size of the United States west of the Mississippi River.
+Central Africa is generally considered to encompass ten countries (Cameroon, south-Chad, Central African Republic (CAR), Equatorial Guinea, Republic of the Congo, Gabon, the Democratic Republic of the Congo (DRC), Rwanda, Burundi, Angola) which amounts to more than six million square kilometers or roughly the size of the United States west of the Mississippi River.
 Despite its large size, very little archaeological research has been done in the region.

 Research

 Archaeological research has been scarce in Central Africa.
 One reason is that half of Central Africa is covered by rainforest.
 Because of this many archaeologists believed prehistoric occupation was improbable and, if there had been, preservation would be low.
 Because of the rainforest and the poverty in the area, infrastructure is underdeveloped, which makes traveling to possible sites difficult.
-Central Africa has also had high outbreaks of deadly diseases such as AIDS and Ebola fever, and has also experienced numerous “coups d’etat, prolonged civil wars, and even genocide.”
+Central Africa has also had high outbreaks of deadly diseases such as AIDS and Ebola fever, and has also experienced numerous "coups d'etat, prolonged civil wars, and even genocide."
 The first archaeological research was completed in the early 1900s.
 Modern studies began in the 1960s, and more systematic studies were completed from 1980-1990.
 The most recent research has focused on creating regional chronologies.

 Early habitation

 Archaeologists questioned if humans could survive only on forest resources before the emergence of agriculture.
 Research done by Els Cornelissen et al suggests that occupation was possible before agriculture and may have actually been very hospitable.
 Because of the ecodiversity of the area, the people inhabiting the area would have had access to a variety of resources, making it a more stable environment to live in.

 Evidence of some of the earliest inhabitants was found in 1982 and 1983 by J. Preuss at Bikoro in the Democratic Republic of the Congo.
-Preuss found a number of stone artifacts including projectile points, “segments, cores, flakes, and unmodified waste”.
+Preuss found a number of stone artifacts including projectile points, "segments, cores, flakes, and unmodified waste".
 These artifacts would have been used by hunter-gatherers and are estimated to have been made during the Late Stone Age between 12,000-3,000 years BP.

 More research in the 1980s found picks, choppers and, hand-axes representative of the Middle Stone Age.
 Clist argues that these tools could be 40,000 years old, meaning humans have been occupying the area for at least 40,000 years.

-More recently, James Denbow excavated and dated sites on the Loango Coast between Gabon and Cabinda.
+James Denbow recently excavated and dated sites on the Loango Coast between Gabon and Cabinda.
 He dated sites only as early as approximately 3250 BP- 2050 BP.
 These 10 sites "produced only lithic debris... were very small and contained concentrations of chert flakes and fragments."